charlie-brunold/Civ6-Optimizer/README.md

 ## Acknowledgments

-- Professor Vishal Gupta for his support and guidance throughout the duration of our project.
+Thank you to Professor Vishal Gupta for his support and guidance throughout the duration of our project.